ALTIANT Global Luxury AND ASSET MANAGEMENT (GLAM) MONITOR

 “In which of the following categories have you purchased a luxury brand or service within the past year?”

-From 70% in Q1 2022, the share of wealthy individuals saying that they had taken a luxury holiday steadily rose thereafter, stabilising at 84% in Q2 2024.
-Three in five (60%) say that they took multiple trips within the past year.
-Tourism is now firmly back at the top of the list for categories’ purchasing penetration and comfortably ahead of designer fashion, alcohol and leather goods.
+From 70% in Q1 2022, the share of wealthy individuals saying that they had taken a luxury holiday steadily rose thereafter, stabilising in the mid-high 80% in 2024 (87% in Q3).
+More than two thirds (69%) say that they took multiple trips within the past year, the highest point of the tracker by almost five percentage points.
+Tourism is now firmly back at the top of the list for categories’ purchasing penetration and comfortably ahead of designer fashion, alcohol and electronics.

 Back to Top